smu-iot20-g7/documentation/docs/src/journal/tablevision.md

 Our solution incorporates an 8-megapixel camera sensor, connected to a sensor gateway.
 In our case, the gateway is our Raspberry Pi.
 It is designed to be able to automate the detection of self-initiated tray returns – or the reverse of tray returns by cleaners, through a custom machine learning model training.

-Through Tablevision, we will be monitoring:
+Through Tablevision, we are able to monitor:

 * **Negative tray return rates**: a measure of tray returns by the cleaners – hence the term "negative" which indicates negative behaviour by patrons for not clearing trays, and;
 * **Positive tray return rates**: a measure of tray self-returns by patrons – the term "positive" indicates the positive behaviour of patrons clearing up after eating